 The recommendations regarding the audit apply to the board of directors.
 If a company has an audit committee, they apply to the audit committee as well insofar as they are relevant to its duties.
+The Recommendation must be read in conjunction with Asal. § 6-43 on the duties of the audit committee.

 The knowledge and experience of the auditor is of particular value to the board of directors when it considers the company's annual accounts.
 The annual accounts are the responsibility of the board and the chief executive, and making active use of the auditor when considering the accounts will improve the basis for the board's decision.
+The same applies to the board's consideration of statutory sustainability reporting.